What Does Marjoram Taste Like? Sweet, Floral Flavor Explained

 Bouquet of fresh marjoram

-Understanding the Flavor of Marjoram
+Flavor Profile of Marjoram

 The flavor of marjoram is subtle, sweet, and slightly floral with a hint of citrus.
 Unlike its bolder relative oregano, marjoram brings a gentle warmth that enhances without overpowering.
 It contains essential oils like sabinene and terpinene, which contribute to its aromatic profile.